The Hokitika Gorge Walk (2026 Guide)

 The Hokitika Gorge walk is open year round and can be done in all weather conditions.
 While the walk is doable regardless of the weather, timing your visit around rainfall and sunlight hours is recommended.

 Visiting the gorge first thing in the morning or later in the afternoon will help avoid the crowds that can gather.
-As the Hokitika Gorge walk is extremely popular, it does get very busy in the middle of the day.
+This is when I try to visit.
+As it is extremely popular, it does get very busy in the middle of the day.

 However, visiting in the middle of the day when the sun is shining directly over the gorge, is when the water is at its most colourful.
 This time of day is best for photos where the blue in the water pops out.